Limosilactobacillus reuteri: Gastric health

 Limosilactobacillus reuteri have a pronounced anti-helicobacter activity and its use as adjuvant therapy of H. pylori in children appears to be very promising, especially in the case of detection of infection with H. pylori with no absolute indication of eradication.

 Growing evidence indicates L. reuteri is capable of fighting the gut pathogen Helicobacter pylori, which causes peptic ulcers and is endemic in parts of the developing world.
 One study showed dietary supplementation of L. reuteri alone reduces, but does not eradicate, H. pylori in the gut.
 Another study found the addition of L. reuteri to omeprazole therapy dramatically increased (from 0% to 60%) the cure rate of H. pylori-infected patients compared to the drug alone.
 Yet another study showed that L. reuteri effectively suppressed H. pylori infection and decreased the occurrence of dyspeptic symptoms, although it did not improve the outcome of antibiotic therapy.

-Llimosilactobacillus reuteri has the potential to suppress H. Pylori infection and may lead to an improvement of H. Pylori-associated gastrointestinal symptoms, reducing specific symptoms such as diarrhea and frequent abdominal distention.
+Limosilactobacillus reuteri has the potential to suppress H. Pylori infection and may lead to an improvement of H. Pylori-associated gastrointestinal symptoms, reducing specific symptoms such as diarrhea and frequent abdominal distention.
 In the future, L. reuteri can become a central part of a strategy to avoid using antibiotics and fighting antibiotic resistance in H. pylori infections and besides fighting antibiotics resistance, L. reuteri may be a great alternative treatment for H. pylori causing fewer side effects than antibiotics.